chris-king1/resume/docs/work-history.md

 ## \(October 2021 – June 2023) **Capgemini**: Information Architect and Lead Technical Writer

-The following work for Capgemini is a continuation of the work that I did in my previous role with IBM:
+The following work for Capgemini is a continuation my role with IBM:

 * Researched, wrote, and updated technical content in DITA/XML.
 Used highly-structured, topic-based writing and an HTML-based framework to deliver that content to users.
 * Planned, managed, and organized the structure of end-user documentation and user assistance, which included ~10,000 DITA-based topics of technical content.